raul-arrabales/alexithymic-lang/README.md

 <hr>

+### HTML folder
+This folder contains HTML versions of the iPython notebooks (Jupyter exported) for quick inspection and visualization.

 ### Data folder
 This folder contains the original dataset obtained from the Prolexitim project as well as newly generated datasets with additional processing and features.